 The One-Page Rule

-For graduate and internship applications, your CV should be one page.
-This is not a guideline — it is a hard filter at many banks, including JP Morgan.
-A two-page CV from a graduate applicant signals poor judgment about what matters and an inability to edit under constraints.
-Both are bad signals for someone applying to a role that requires exactly those skills.
+For student and graduate applications, your CV should be one page.
+In UK finance this is the expected standard rather than a stylistic choice, and a two-page graduate CV works against you.
+It suggests poor judgement about what matters and an inability to edit under constraint, both bad signals for someone applying to a role that demands exactly those skills.

 Everything that does not directly demonstrate one of the five competencies above should be removed.
 If it does not help your case, it hurts it by diluting the page.